-- To send our supporters marketing information about our projects, fundraising activities and appeals where we have their consent or are otherwise allowed to.
+To send our newsletter subscribers updates on our latest news stories and activities where we have their consent or are otherwise allowed to do so.

 When and why we will send you personalised marketing communications

-UK IN EUROPE CAMPAIGN LIMITED will only contact you for marketing purposes, for example, to keep you up to date with our work and our campaigns, or let you know of ways in which you can support that work, where we have your consent or we are otherwise allowed to do so.
+YORKSHIRE BYLINES will only contact you for marketing purposes, for example, to notify you of our latest news stories or activities, where we have your consent or we are otherwise allowed to do so.

 We will make it easy for you to tell us if you would like to receive marketing communications from us and hear more about our work and the ways in which you would like to receive this information (post, email, SMS and phone).
 We will not send you marketing material if you tell us that you do not wish to receive it.

-We will keep your data for as long as the UK IN EUROPE CAMPAIGN campaign is active.
+We will keep your data securely until you tell us you know longer want us to do so.
 You are able to unsubscribe from our communications at any time using the unsubscribe link.

-If you visit our website as an anonymous visitor (e.g. you switch off cookies), UK IN EUROPE CAMPAIGN may still collect certain information from your browser, such as the IP address (an IP address is a number that can uniquely identify a computer or other internet device).
+If you visit our website as an anonymous visitor (e.g. you switch off cookies), MARCH FOR CHANGE CAMPAIGN may still collect certain information from your browser, such as the IP address (an IP address is a number that can uniquely identify a computer or other internet device).

-We only collect personal data relevant to the type of transactions you have with UK IN EUROPE CAMPAIGN.
+We only collect personal data relevant to the type of interactions you have with YORKSHIRE BYLINES.